sagerg/connect-four-design/README.md

 # Connect Four Design

-A connect four game running on Flask
+A connect four game running on Flask.
+At the time of building this project, it is running on `Python 3.10.4` and using `pip 22.0.4`

 ## Quick Start